Sheraton Mirage Resort Half Marathon

 With the start line being Four Mile Beach and the sun rise over the Coral Sea being the start "gun", there really is no other event like it.
 The 21.1km Sheraton Mirage Resort Port Douglas truly is a stunning half marathon adventure course unrivalled in Australia.
 The first 4.5km running on the compact beach sands of Port Douglas sets the scene for how spectacular this race will be.

 At the end of the beach runners will turn inland and weave through the resort town streets before heading out into the Mowbray Valley along Mowbray River Road, past the sugar cane fields and towards Black Mountain, crossing over the historic Diggers Bridge before turning around at the Bendigo Bank half way water station.

-From this point runners head back towards the beach the same way they came before turning left up Reef Street with the final 5.5km weaving through the streets of town with a final straight past The Sheraton Mirage Resort.
+From this point runners head back onto the beach for roughly 700m before cutting back into Four Mile Park, weaving the way back through the streets of Port Douglas.
 The last 1500m brings you back to the start/finish area with a glory lap of the Port Douglas Esplanade in front of a great crowd.

 This is not considered a fast course due to the terrain in which it runs along including beach, road, concrete, parks & trail.
 The 2015 winner Nick Carling completed this event in 1 hour and 21 minutes.

 recommended arrival time: 5:45am - Port Douglas Esplanade Port Douglas.

 |Cut Off Time||3.5hrs|

 |Course||Will start and finish in Port Douglas.
 Course Map >>|

 |Age Restrictions||Must be 15 years and over to compete|